Skip to main content

 For example:

-You can create arrays of higher rank that one by nesting the elements vector.
+You can create arrays of higher rank than one by nesting the elements vector.

 To copy an array you pass the array you want to copy into the array(Array a)->Array or array(Charstring fmt, Array a)->Arrayfunction.